ProjectIDA/nrts-builder-image/README.md

 # nrts-builder-image

-Build docker image used to compile NRTS binaries
+Build docker image used to compile NRTS binaries and push to docker.io

 ## Steps